LYME SYMPTOMS COME AND GO

 • Premature psychiatric or functional diagnoses may bias future care

-Avoiding harm does not mean avoiding diagnosis—it means resisting premature or overly rigid labeling when the evidence does not justify it.
+It means resisting premature or overly rigid labeling when evidence remains incomplete.

 Pillar 3: The Duty to Continue Care

-Diagnostic uncertainty does not remove clinical responsibility.
+Diagnostic uncertainty does not eliminate clinical responsibility.

 Ethical care requires: